Ernanm280/osticket-prereqs/README.md

 - vCPUs:4
 - Credentials: Username/Password
 - Remote Desktop Client

+> [!NOTE]
+> Passwords are shown in this tutorial for learning purposes only.
+In real-world environments, it is never good practice to store passwords in plain text.
+Credentials should always be managed securely using a password manager.

-After the deployment was completed, I securely connected to the VM using Remote Desktop Protocol (RDP) with the assigned credentials to begin system configuration.
+After the deployment was complete, I securely connected to the VM using Remote Desktop Protocol (RDP) with the assigned credentials to begin system configuration.
 <p>
 <img width="1725" height="383" alt="Screenshot 2026-02-25 201353" src="https://github.com/user-attachments/assets/feca116a-b432-4ebc-a037-d7fa142c5b4d" />
 <img width="1777" height="972" alt="Screenshot 2026-02-25 201828" src="https://github.com/user-attachments/assets/34e023d4-ec87-4009-ac6c-4e9366a21136" />